Who Enforces HIPAA + How To Make Sure Your Business Is Compliant

 In this guide, we break down who is responsible for enforcing the HIPAA Rules, the tiers of HIPAA violation penalties, and how to make sure your organization is protected from those penalties.

 Here’s the simple answer: the U.S. Department of Health & Human Services’ (HHS) Office for Civil Rights (OCR) is the primary enforcer of HIPAA’s Privacy and Security Rules.

 That said, there are a couple other organizations that also hold the authority to enforce HIPAA, though they wield this power less frequently.
 They include the state attorneys general and the Centers for Medicare and Medicaid Services (CMS).

 OCR has the greatest responsibility to enforce the law, so let’s start by walking through what this enforcement looks like.

-HIPAA enforcement by the HHS’ Office for Civil Rights
+HHS’ Office for Civil Rights

 OCR plays several roles in enforcing HIPAA’s Privacy and Security Rules.
 It investigates complaints, conducts compliance reviews, and educates relevant entities about compliance requirements.
 If needed, it can levy penalties against non-compliant entities and even refer them to the Department of Justice.

 While OCR prioritizes investigating data breaches that impact more than 500 people, it also investigates organizations that have had multiple smaller breaches.
 Data breaches don’t always mean an organization isn’t compliant with HIPAA, but OCR considers breaches enough of a reason to investigate an entity covered by HIPAA.

 OCR, of course, prefers to resolve HIPAA violations through voluntary compliance.
 This is when the organization at fault voluntarily corrects its compliance issues.
 If this doesn’t happen, OCR will likely pursue legal action.